 Gibraltar is weird.
 It’s owned by England, yet dangles off the end of Spain.
-You have to drive across an airport runway to get to it and its main feature is a giant rock riddled with caves and inhabited by monkeys.
+You have to drive across an airport runway to get to it, and its main feature is a giant rock riddled with caves and inhabited by monkeys.
 We couldn’t wait to discover all the weird things to do in Gibraltar!

 Arriving in La Línea de la Concepción, the Spanish town bordering Gibraltar, we were met by a queue of traffic.
-We had been forewarned this line-up could get extremely long, particularly when Spain and England are disagreeing over political matters.
+We had been forewarned this line-up could get extremely long, particularly when Spain and England disagree over political matters.

 As the light turned green and traffic began to cross the runway, I couldn’t resist taking this (shaky) video. [click here if you don’t see the video below].

-On our way to the cable car entrance we spotted several taxi guides (or rather they spotted us).
-We weren’t given a hard sell, but simply offered an alternative – a guided tour taking in St Michael’s Cave, the Great Siege Tunnels, the Pillars of Hercules and of course, a visit to the Barbary Macaques.
+On our way to the cable car entrance, we spotted several taxi guides (or rather they spotted us).
+We weren’t given the hard sell, but simply offered an alternative – a guided tour taking in St Michael’s Cave, the Great Siege Tunnels, the Pillars of Hercules and of course, a visit to the Barbary Macaques.

 For 25 euros each (which included our admission fees to the attractions), it sounded like a good deal to us.
 Best of all, our guide, a member of the Gibraltar Taxi Association, was born and raised in Gibraltar and had lots of stories to share about life on the Rock.